KeisukeImoto/RWCPSSD_Onomatopoeia/README.md

 	The dataset includes anonymized IDs of workers who gave onomatopoeic words, confidence scores, and acceptance scores.

+Onomatopoeic words of Japanese syllabary and English phoneme representation are included in RWCP_SSD_Ononatopoeia_en and RWCP_SSD_Ononatopoeia_jp, respectively.

-Note that RWCP-SSD-Onomatopoeia does not contain sound files, which can be obtained from [NII Speech Resources Consortium (NII-SRC)](http://research.nii.ac.jp/src/en/index.html).
-If you need any assistance, please do not hesitate to contact us.
+**Note that RWCP-SSD-Onomatopoeia does not contain sound files, which can be obtained from [NII Speech Resources Consortium (NII-SRC)](http://research.nii.ac.jp/src/en/index.html).** If you need any assistance, please do not hesitate to contact us.

 ## File format